Skip to content

 ELABORATION

 The elaboration section of the 5E method of instruction is intended to give students choice on how they can prove mastery of the concept.
 When students are given choice the ‘buy-in’ is much greater than when the teacher tells them the project they will have to create.
-The elaboration project will allow students to create a journal, pamphlet, newspaper article, news report, personal story or even a timeline.Catastrophic-Events-choice-791x1024Estimated Class Time for the Elaboration: 2-3, 45 minute class periods (can also be used as an at-home project)
+The elaboration project will allow students to create a journal, pamphlet, newspaper article, news report, personal story or even a timeline.Estimated Class Time for the Elaboration: 2-3, 45 minute class periods (can also be used as an at-home project)

 EVALUATION